rizkg/BBHash/README.md

 # How to run test

-A sample usage is provided in file bootest.cpp, compile and run with : ( params are nb_elements nb_threads)
+A sample usage is provided in file example.cpp, compile and run with : ( params are nb_elements nb_threads)

     make
-    ./Bootest 100000000 1
+    ./example 100000000 1

-Use -check to check correctness of the hash function, and -bench to benchmark lookup performance.
+File Bootest.cpp contains more options, use ./Bootest with  -check to check correctness of the hash function, and -bench to benchmark lookup performance.

 Here is a sample output :